gcsizmadia/EgonsoftHU.Extensions.Bcl/help/M_EgonsoftHU_Extensions_Bcl_TypeHelper_GetTypeName.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a>
-The full name of the <a href="https://learn.microsoft.com/dotnet/api/system.type" target="_blank" rel="noopener noreferrer">Type</a>, if available; otherwise, the name of the <a href="https://learn.microsoft.com/dotnet/api/system.type" target="_blank" rel="noopener noreferrer">Type</a>.
+The fully qualified name of the *type*, including its namespace but not its assembly, if available; otherwise, the name of the *type*.

+## Remarks
+If *type* is null then an empty string is returned.

 ## See Also